brucou/blog/content/projects/component combinators/m component - merge default functions.md

 ```

 ### Rules
+- named slots are slot to which a string is associated to, including the empty string.
+In
+particular, `slot=''` is a valid **named** slot
 - there can be several children defining content for one given slot.
 For example, this is a valid proposition :

 ```html